N12 – Terminating a Tenancy for Purchaser’s Own Use

 N12 Notice for Purchaser’s Own Use: Names & Address

 Clearly define the rental unit.
-It is very important for the address of the unit to include the full address and specify exactly where the tenant is living, such as the main floor, basement or a unit number.
+It is very important for the address of the unit to include the full address and specify exactly where the tenant is living, such as the main floor, basement or a unit number if there is one.

 N12 Notice for Purchaser’s Own Use: Termination Date

-With this example, rent is due on the 15th of the month and this N12 notice was provided on March 5th, therefore the termination is listed as May 14th.
+With this example, rent is due on the 15th of the month and the N12 notice was provided on March 5th, therefore the termination was listed as May 14th.

-It’s important to note that the notice becomes void if the landlord does not apply to the Board within 30 days of the termination date.
-In the example used in the presentation, the N12 notice would expire June 15th if the landlord has not filed with the Board.
+The notice becomes void if the landlord does not apply to the Board within 30 days of the termination date.
+In the example used in this presentation, the N12 notice would expire June 15th if the landlord has not filed with the Board yet.

 N12 Notice for Purchaser’s Own Use: Reason

-Make sure the reason selected is the proper reason and indicate who will be moving into the unit.
+Make sure the proper reason is selected and indicate who will be moving into the unit.

 N12 Notice for Purchaser’s Own Use: Signature